 Use this touchscreen display to interact with the instrument.
-The display can be tilted for optimal visualization.
 There are controls around the display, to help you select the various elements.

 Navigation area

 Use these controls to go through the menus, pages and parameters, and search for the various musical resources (see page 23).